yigitpolat/praktikum/README.md

 # Empty Bottle Detection System

-This project aims to develop an additional feature for a cocktail maker robot by implementing an empty bottle detection system.
+This project aims to develop an additional feature for a cocktail maker machine by implementing an empty bottle detection system.
 The objective is to enable the robot to determine whether a bottle is empty or still filled.
 The development of this feature is crucial for ensuring efficient and accurate cocktail preparation.

-Currently, our primary focus revolves around the implementation of Python-based image processing code specifically designed for different bottle types.
-We aim to significantly improve the system's ability to identify and differentiate between empty and filled bottles.
-This approach holds promise for improving the detection accuracy by leveraging advanced image analysis algorithms.
+Currently, our primary focus is to implement Python-based image processing code specifically designed for different bottle types.
+We aim to improve the system's ability to identify and differentiate between empty and filled bottles.

 ## Assumptions and Limitations

 To achieve this goal, various techniques were explored to capture readable photos of the bottle system for detection purposes.
 The initial approach involved utilizing the robot's built-in camera, but it proved ineffective due to positioning limitations and resulting in unclear images.
-Subsequently, an alternative method utilizing LED lights and strips to enhance visibility was attempted, but it did not yield satisfactory results.
+Subsequently, an alternative method utilizing LED lights and strips to enhance visibility of the liquid level was attempted, but it did not yield satisfactory results.

 ### The Robot’s Built-in Camera